siavava/portfolio/content/projects/web/rust-api.md

 \end{tikzpicture}
 $$

-**Serde bridges three type systems.** A document crosses three representations — JSON on the wire, BSON in the database, and a Rust struct in the handler — and serde derives the serialization and deserialization between them straight from the struct definition.
+Serde bridges the three type systems in play.
+A document crosses three representations, JSON on the wire, BSON in the database, and a Rust struct in the handler, and serde derives the serialization and deserialization between them straight from the struct definition.
 The friction is front-loaded: getting the types and lifetimes to line up across async handlers is the work, after which the compiler